wilmakrutrok/d0020e/people/README.md

 # Collaborators
-This folder holds contact information and a short introduction to who we are.
+This folder holds contact information and short introductions to who we are.